GoogleCloudPlatform/awesome-google-cloud/CONTRIBUTING.md

 ## Contributor License Agreements

-We'd love to accept your patches!
+We'd love to accept your awesome suggestions!
 Before we can take them, we have to jump a couple of legal hurdles.

 Please fill out either the individual or corporate Contributor License Agreement (CLA).